A Sequence-Form Characterization and Differentiable Path-Following Method for Computing Normal-Form Perfect Equilibria in Extensive-Form Games: Introduction

-The objective of this study is to develop a sequence-form characterization of normal-form perfect equilibria in $n$-player extensive-form games with perfect recall and, based on this, to propose an effective and efficient globally differentiable path-following method for their computation.
+The objective of this study is to develop a sequence-form characterization of normal-form perfect equilibrium in $n$-player extensive-form games with perfect recall and, based on this, to propose an effective and efficient globally differentiable path-following method for its computation.
 To achieve this, we begin by establishing the equivalence relationship between strategies in normal-form and sequence-form representations, as well as their connection to best-response strategies.
 Following this, we introduce a class of perturbed games in sequence form and apply an optimization-based approach to derive the corresponding equilibrium systems for these perturbed games.
 We then demonstrate the necessity and sufficiency of the solution limits of these equilibrium systems for characterizing normal-form perfect equilibria.
-To develop a differentiable path-following method based on this characterization, we construct an artificial game in sequence form by introducing an additional variable and incorporating logarithmic barrier terms into the payoff functions.
-As the additional variable decreases from two to zero, the artificial game undergoes two distinct stages of transformation.
-The first stage serves to locate a unique starting point, where strategies transitioned from constructed strategies to realization plans.
-In the second stage, the logarithmic-barrier terms restrict the strategy to the interior of the realization plan space, thereby ensuring a well-defined transformation from realization plans to mixed strategies.
-We establish the existence of a smooth equilibrium path dictated by the artificial game, which, as the additional variable tends towards zero, converges to a normal-form perfect equilibrium of the original game.
-Finally, we conduct numerical experiments to validate the effectiveness and efficiency of our proposed methods.
+To develop a differentiable path-following method based on this characterization, we construct an artificial game in sequence form by introducing an additional variable and embedding logarithmic barrier terms within the payoff functions.
+As the additional variable decreases from two to zero, the artificial game experiences two distinct transformation phases.
+The initial phase aims to identify a unique starting point by shifting strategies from the constructed form to realization plans.
+In the subsequent phase, the logarithmic barrier terms confine the strategies within the interior of the realization plan space, thus guaranteeing a well-defined mapping from realization plans to mixed strategies.
+We establish the existence of a smooth equilibrium path governed by the artificial game, which converges to a normal-form perfect equilibrium of the original game as the additional variable tends towards zero.
+Lastly, numerical experiments are performed to demonstrate the effectiveness and computational efficiency of our proposed methods.